integrii/LightningPHP/README.md

 ## What makes it so fast?
 - It is written in just a single class!
 - Loaded models and libraries do not load other models or libraries until you explicitly ask for them.
-- No features are available by default - not even MySQL support.
 - Child classes only load a pointer if a model or library has been constructed previously.
-- The framework does not assume you want anything loaded by default.
+- The framework does not assume you want anything loaded by default - not even MySQL support.
-- The framework uses defines instead of variable substitution.
+- The framework uses static defines instead of variable substitution.

 ## Core Componets